South Sudan violence has killed 166 civilians, displaced over 20,000 - U.N.

 The latest bloodshed risks spreading beyond the region, Turk said, unless local authorities and community leaders act quickly to de-escalate tension between the armed groups.

-Religious leaders in the region have warned the clashes between rival groups of youths have spread into a camp housing people displaced by the violence, expressing concerns it was getting out of hand.

-The UNHCR has previously said at least 3,000 people have fled to neighbouring Sudan.

-(Reporting by Waakhe Simon Wudu; Writing by Bhargav Acharya; Editing by Hereward Holland and Arun Koyyur)
+(Reporting by Waakhe Simon Wudu; Writing by Bhargav Acharya; Editing by Hereward Holland and Mark Potter)

 ((Bhargav.Acharya@thomsonreuters.com;))